Adoption Policies & Fees

 - We do not hold cats.
 Once an applicant is approved, the adoption must be completed within 48 hours unless specific arrangements are made with the rescue.

 - If an online application is approved, and the cat or kitten is scheduled for an adoptathon, the approved adopter must show up at the beginning of the adoptathon on the day the cat or kitten will be at PetSmart.
 After 15 minutes, the cat becomes available to any approved adopter waiting.

-- RETURN POLICY: We make a lifetime commitment to these cats and kittens, and we hope adopters will do the same.
-It is VERY traumatic for a cat to lose its home, and as a rescue, this presents huge problems for us.
+RETURN POLICY: We make a lifetime commitment to these cats and kittens, and we hope adopters will do the same.
+It is very TRAUMATIC for a cat to lose its home, and as a rescue, this presents huge problems for us.
 We are usually always full, and finding space in a foster home can be extremely difficult.
 It is especially true for an adult cat.
 We encourage you to find a way to keep your cat since that is the agreement you make as an adopter.
 However, should you have to return the cat, please notify us.
 We will ask that you provide a good picture and a write up so we can start posting your cat immediately on our website.
 Our hope is to find a good home so the cat can go directly from your home to a new home without having to enter foster care.
 It may take us a month or so to find a foster, and during kitten season, it becomes much more difficult.
 Should you find another home for your cat, please contact us so we can work with the new owners to update the microchip information and add them to our database.
-Our cats should NEVER be turned into a shelter, abandoned, advertised on Craigslist, or placed in a home that is not approved by us.
+Our cats should NEVER be turned into a shelter, abandoned, advertised on websites such as Craigslist, or placed in a home that is not approved by us.

 ***Unless it’s a major emergency, we ask that you do not return adult cats during kitten season.
 If possible please make arrangements to return them between November 30 and March 15.***